-Similar computations were made for each of the selected data-control wells in Lynn and Garza Counties, and the saturated thickness values for 1974, 1980, 1990, 2000, 2010, and 2020 were extracted from this data set for use in further calculations and mapping.
+Similar computations were made for each of the selected data-control wells in Castro County, and the saturated-thickness values for 1974, 1980, 1990, 2000, 2010, and 2020 were extracted from this data set for use in further calculations and mapping.

-Mapping Saturated Thickness, and Calculating Volume of Water in Storage

-To obtain estimates of the volume of water in storage in the Ogallala aquifer, an electronic digital computer was used to construct maps which reflect the saturated thickness of the aquifer for those years included in the study.
+Mapping Saturated Thickness, and Calculating Volume of Water in Storage computer was used to construct maps which reflect the saturated thickness of the aquifer for those years included in the study.
 These maps were then refined by the computer to reflect the number of acres corresponding to each range of saturated thickness.
 The number of acres for each range was multiplied by the saturated thickness in feet for that range and then by the coefficient of storage (0.15 or 15 percent), to yield an estimate of the volume of water in storage in each saturated-thickness range.
-Totalling these volumes produced an estimate of the volume of water in storage in each county.
-The current (1974) and projected volume estimates are shown in the following graphs:
+Totaling these volumes produced an estimate of the volume of water in storage in the county.
+The current (1974) and projected volume estimates are shown in the following graph: